-Approximately 90% and 76% of the Association's revenue for the years ended June 30, 2018 and 2017, respectively, were derived from member assessments and developer assessments.
+Approximately 90% and 91% of the Association's revenue for the years ended June 30, 2019 and 2018, respectively, were derived from member assessments and developer subsidies.

 NOTE 4.
 FUTURE MAJOR REPAIRS AND REPLACEMENTS

 The Association's governing documents require funds to be accumulated for future major repairs and replacements which include, but are not limited to, street replacement and repairs in certain villages (solely the obligation of the village residents) and maintenance of the development's arroyo systems.
 Accumulated funds are held in separate accounts and are not available for operating purposes.